kottans/frontend/README.md

 6. Finish [learngitbranching](http://learngitbranching.js.org) (main & remote parts) and put the screenshots of completed task lists in the task_0 folder and add links to screenshots to the README.md file in the root of task_0 folder (you can read about markdown here: [writing-on-github](https://help.github.com/categories/writing-on-github/))

 7. Send a pull-request to repo [Kottans/mock-repo](https://github.com/Kottans/mock-repo) proposing a change.
 It could be anything, really.
 If you have found a typo in README - great!
 Take care to give your PR a meaningful name and description.
-Take screenshot of the PR and post it in README to task_0 folder.
+Take screenshot of the PR and post a link to it in README.
 **Please note, that your PR may not be reviewed quickly.**

 When you finish this task you can start the next one: